open-sauced/maintainer-intro-course/effective-communication.md

   > "Hey {username}, thank you for your PR.
 I will take two weeks off starting tomorrow and review this upon my return.
 You may ask about the status of your PR if I haven't responded to it in the next three weeks."

-  When pull requests come during your days off, you can apologize and thank them for their patience after you return.
+  When pull requests come during your days off, after you return, you can thank and let the contributors know you will review the pull requests.
 Consider to say something like this:

-  > "Hey {username}, I apologize for the late response, as I just got back from my days off.
-Thank you for taking on this!
+  > "Hey {username}, I just got back from my days off.
+Thank you for taking this on!
 I need time to review it and will get back to you soon.
 I appreciate your patience."

 - **No Private Message**